-- 3.16 The Treasury shall report through a debt management report published annually on its plans for borrowing for each financial year. - 3.17 The Treasury shall set remits for its agents in the annual debt management report.
-This report shall include: - the overall size of the debt financing programme for each financial year - the planned maturity structure of gilt issuance and the proportion of index-linked and conventional gilt issuance - a target for net financing through NS&I - 3.18 The remits shall be subject to confirmation or revision as the OBR publishes subsequent fiscal projections. - 3.19 The Treasury's agents for implementing debt management policy are the UK Debt Management Office (DMO) and NS&I which shall publish more detailed information in their own reports and accounts. - 3.20 The Bank of England will be the Treasury's agent for management of the Official Reserves.
+- 3.21 The Treasury shall report through a debt management report published annually on its plans for borrowing for each financial year. - 3.22 The Treasury shall set remits for its agents in the annual debt management report.
+This report shall include: - the overall size of the debt financing programme for each financial year

+- the planned maturity structure of gilt issuance and the proportion of index-linked and conventional gilt issuance - a target for net financing through NS&I - 3.23 Remit decisions are announced in advance of the forthcoming financial year and are typically revised in April (a technical adjustment to reflect outturn data from the previous year) and as the OBR publishes subsequent fiscal projections.
+The remits may also be revised at other times in exceptional circumstances.
+Any such in-year revisions will be announced transparently to the market. - 3.24 The Treasury's agents for implementing debt management policy are the UK Debt Management Office (DMO) and NS&I which shall publish more detailed information in their own reports and accounts. - 3.25 The Bank of England will be the Treasury's agent for management of the Official Reserves.
 The Bank of England will also act as the Treasury's agent in issuing and managing any foreign currency liabilities associated with the reserves.